On the Strong Equivalences for LPMLN Programs: Probabilistic Strong Equivalence

 So far, we have defined the notion of p-strong equivalence and presented an SE-model approach to characterizing the notion.
+And we have investigated the relationships between the results in this section and the results in \cite{Lee2019LPMLNSE}.
 In the following sections, we will investigate properties of the p-strong equivalence from four aspects: (1) we present two relaxed notions of the p-strong equivalence and discuss their characterizations; (2) we analyze the computational complexities of deciding strong equivalences for \lpmln programs; (3) we investigate the relationships among the p-strong equivalence and the strong equivalences for ASP with weak constraints and ordered disjunctions; (4) we show the use of the p-strong equivalence in simplifying \lpmln programs.